-Refer to pages 130-134 of the catalog for details regarding Teacher Education at Minot State University.
+Refer to pages 127-131 of the catalog for details regarding Teacher Education at Minot State University.
 These pages explain the admission, retention, and exit requirements of the program.

 (Requires two lab sciences: one each in Life and Physical Sciences, in addition to the requirement for GEOL 108 Earth and Planetary Science, which is taken in the Elementary Education major.
-Requires MATH 103 College Algebra, and either GEOG 110 Principles, or GEOG 161 World Regional)
+Requires MATH 103 College Algebra or MATH 104 or higher and either GEOG 110 Principles, or GEOG 161 World Regional.
+PSY 111 Intro to Psychology is also required.)

-Coursework not requiring admission to Teacher Education (33 cr)
+Coursework not requiring admission to Teacher Education (35 cr)